wmde/banner-toolkit/README.md

     banner_workflow upload <TEST_NAME>

-The command will then look for HTML files matching the `Banner_<VARIANT>.html` pattern and copy the file contents to the corresponding page (putting toghether the page name from the configuration, the test name and the variant parts in the file names).
+The command will then look for HTML files matching the `Banner_<VARIANT>.html` pattern and copy the file contents to the corresponding page.
+The command figures out the page name by combining the page prefix and campaign name from the configuration, the test name and the variant parts in the file names.

 ## Why use this tool instead of CentralNotice editor?